awslabs/aws-automated-incident-response-and-forensics/README.md

 ## Use Case

-This use-case was developed for a customer in the automotive industry operating a large set of accounts.
+This use case was developed for a customer in the automotive industry operating a large set of accounts.
 Their problems were:
 - Incident Response and Forensics was a manual process prone to mistakes
 - Time-consuming process with many steps
 - Hard to perform by non-trained personnel

 To address this we created the Automated Incident Response and Forensics framework.
-The framework aims to facilitate automated steps for incident response and forensics based on the [AWS Incident Response White Paper](https://d1.awsstatic.com/whitepapers/aws_security_incident_response.pdf).
+The framework aims to facilitate automated steps for incident response and forensics based on the [AWS Incident Response White Paper](https://docs.aws.amazon.com/whitepapers/latest/overview-aws-cloud-adoption-framework/overview-aws-cloud-adoption-framework.pdf).

 ## Goals
 The goal is to provide a set of processes enabled by Lambda functions as to: